 The Pool was just as charming as the rest of the property.
 Dark Blue chaise lounges framed the rectangular pool and umbrellas were scattered throughout the pool area.
 Whether you’re looking for full sun or shade, you can easily find a lounge chair that has either.
 Servers were consistently walking around the pool area and always on top of guests needing cocktails, wine or food.

 The other downside I saw both days was a bee problem.
 The bushes behind the chaise lounges have misters, which is nice, but I wonder if that attracts bees?
-And of course, if you eat food by the pool, which most people do, that’s probably going to attract bees pretty quick too.
+And of course, if you eat food by the pool, which most people do, that’s probably going to attract bees pretty quickly too.
 Now.. it’s one thing to see a bee or two.
 Not a big deal.
 But this was more extreme.

 Both days I was laying out by the pool, there was probably 5-7 dead bees in the pool at any given time with other bees flying around.
 It would have been nice to have the pool attendant do a once over with a pool net to clean out the dead bees.
+And it could have been an isolated problem during my stay.
+And again, this problem may have been addressed by now.

 Aside from that, the views of the mountains were beautiful, the music was relaxing and the service staff was on point.